WesleyTay25/Hardvard-CS50w/README.md

 # Harvard-CS50w
 Hello!
-This repository showcases my learning journey in Harvard's CS50w Course by David Malan.
+This repository showcases my learning journey in Harvard's CS50w Course by David Malan and Brian Yiu.
 As a follow-up on CS0x, I started CS50w on 22nd April 2025 and am currently completing the course.

 Throughout my journey with CS50w, I have been exposed to many topics and have completed projects respectively: